www.cao.ac.za my application 2024/2025

 • Handbooks and Application Forms are sent to your school.
 Find out from your principal and LO teacher.
 This application material should have reached your school by the end of April.

-• They are also available from the four universities in KZN and from the DBE District Offices.
+• They are also available from the four universities in KZN and the DBE District Offices.

 • You can also find them in some Libraries that also have the Handbooks and Application Forms.